Professor David Forrest

 -

-I currently supervise and co-supervise PhD students working on a range of projects, including research on contemporary British realist cinema, an archival study of British television drama, and mixed reality storytelling.
+I currently supervise and co-supervise PhD students working on a range of projects, including research on contemporary British realist cinema, cultural representations of the North of England and an archival study of British television drama.
 Previous student projects have included work on contemporary British realist cinema, the lost works of Barry Hines, and heritage television.
 I welcome applications from students wishing to work on most areas of British cinema, European cinema, television drama, and on literary, film and television narratives of region, sport and social class.

 - Teaching activities